johnpeart/johnpeart.github.io/src/posts/blogpost/2024-02-17-broadcasting-philosophies-at-work.md

 [^boring]: I saw this phrase – "boring magic" – in a blog post from [Steven Messer](https://visitmy.website/2020/01/08/boring-magic/), which he attributes to [Conor Delahunty](http://conordelahunty.com/).
 I've never met either of them, and I think I left GDS long before they arrived.
 I don't think it was meant to describe the [kind of thing I'm working on now](https://www.gov.uk/guidance/digital-identity), but it works!

-[^6]: I know what you're thinking. *Of course, the middle-class white guy thinks he should have an opinion.* That's not quite it though.
+[^6]: I know what you're thinking. *Of course, the middle-class white guy thinks he should have an opinion.* That’s not quite it though.
 I try not to confuse forming and offering an opinion, with believing I'm *entitled* to have or voice an opinion when its not appropriate.
 I'm rarely *intentionally* that much of an arsehole.

 [^often]: In fairness to both me and this colleague, it’s someone I work with frequently but not with the same level of frequency or closeness that I work with teams I directly manage.
 It’s completely plausible that they have never heard me say “strong opinion, loosely held” or explain what I mean by that.
 We’ve talked about it now, and I think we have a better understanding of each other’s philosophies.